dwebprotocol/dweb-sdk/README.md

 ## Running tests

-All available tests are run three times: For the native backend, for the hyperspace backend, and with one native and one hyperspace backend.
+All available tests are run three times: For the native backend, for the dhub backend, and with one native and one dhub backend.

 To run tests in Node.js simply run `npm run test` in a checkout.